sdecamillis/sdecamillis.github.io/_pages/research.md

 In this project, I characterized the luminescence response of a specific class of nanoparticles demonstrating how the right selection of particle composition and structure can dramatically enhance their emission properties.
 This single-particle study was made possible by developing a suitable [dual-beam confocal miscoscope](/instrumentation/#dual-beam-confocal-microscope) which enabled super-resolution imaging with single-photon detection.

 This work was fundamental to successfully maximise the brightness of these particles at very low light excitation and demonstrating their viability for LED-driven scanning imaging.

-{% comment %}
-Research in versitile nanoprobes is key to enable majour advances in optical microscopy.
-Bright, photostable, chromatic multiplexing, non-linear emission.

-Major efforts have been dedicated to extend the repeatability of the STED imaging, as the common contrast agents (fluorophores) progressively fade while scanning repeatitively the same speciment.
-Up-convertion nanoparticles (UCNPs) are the most promising alternative, thanks to their bright emission and photo-stability.

-In this project, I optically characterised a specific class of nanoparticles demonstrating how the particle composition and structure directly affect their emission properties.
-At suitable conditions, these nanoparticles can enable LED-driven imaging.
-{% endcomment %}

 >![Characteristic emission of UCNPs](/assets/research/ucnps.png)
 >*DESCRIPTION OF THE IMAGE*